icatalud/dart-sdk-wiki-2/Hot-reload.md

 ## Defects

 In the following cases, the VM will accept changes, but it can produce incorrect results.
+Note all of these cases involve code pending on the call stack.
+In Flutter, reload usually happens at the top of the message loop where there is an empty call stack, so one is quite unlikely to encounter these cases in Flutter.

 - A call without an explicit receiver that changes meaning from an instance call to a static call (or vice versa), that was on the stack at the time of reload.